yeasy/learning_pickleball/en/12_footwork.md

 Secondly, if you want to move fast with footwork, you must learn to control and adjust the height of your body's mass center. **Center of gravity guidelines**:
 * For movements within 1-2 steps, maintain a moderate center of gravity for quick reactions.
 * For movements beyond 3 steps, keep a higher center of gravity during the start phase (for fast acceleration), then gradually lower it during movement.
-* Within 0.5 seconds of arriving at the hitting position, lower your center of gravity with knees bent (approximately 90 degrees) to stabilize the body.
+* Within 0.5 seconds of arriving at the hitting position, lower your center of gravity with knees moderately bent in an athletic ready position (about 120-150 degrees at the knee, not a deep 90-degree squat) to stabilize the body.

 Finally, you should use the training to improve the leg strength and the torso core strength.